How to use Interactive Rendering?

 This could mean there is no light in your scene.
 Make sure you have added at least one light source.

-4. How to optimize CPU usage when using interactive renderer?
+4. How to optimize CPU usage when using interactive rendering?

-"Max passes" limits the number of passes rendered in the interactive mode.
+- "Max passes" option in Render Setup > Performance > Performance Settings > Interactive rendering.
+It limits the number of passes rendered in the interactive mode.

 5. Interactive rendering is blurry or pixelated!